 The acceleration of innovation processes depends on existing or recently invented technology that can be accessed and used by AAAID (transfer of modern techniques, methods and technology).
 The AAAID has approved and adopted a number of smart agricultural techniques and has worked to apply them in Arab countries, aiming to increase productivity for various crops while conserving the environment and available resources.
-Smart agro-technologies adopted by the AAAID in its projects include, among others, the zero-tillage system, the use of solar energy in agricultural projects and the latest irrigation systems.
+Smart agro-technologies adopted by the AAAID in its projects include, among others, zero-tillage system, modern irrigation systems and the use of solar energy in agricultural projects.

-The AAAID has successfully adopted the zero-tillage agricultural system, leading to increased productivity, conservation of the environment and natural resources, and economic efficiency.
+AAAID has successfully adopted the zero-tillage agricultural system, leading to increased productivity, conservation of the environment and natural resources, and economic efficiency.
 AAAID research into the zero-tillage system resulted in a number of improvements that made the system more compatible with targeted environments in Arab countries where the technique was tried.
-The zero-tillage program has achieved excellent results during its years of application, increasing productivity and protecting soils from environmental factors , as well as reducing production costs.
+The program has achieved excellent results during its years of application,as productivity increased and soil was protected from environmental factors , as well as reducing production costs.

-The AAAID has adopted and effectively applied precision farming system in the land of Arab Sudanese Blue Nile Agricultural Company (Agadi) in Sudan, complemented the zero-tillage system.
-The application of the system has led to increased production of cotton, sunflowers and sorghum, as well as an expansion of agricultural lands.
-In addition to the development of topographic and contour maps, the controlled traffic system of farming has been applied using GPS and GIS, thereby contributing to a 5% increase in the areas under cultivation.
+AAAID has adopted and effectively applied precision farming system in the land of Arab Sudanese Blue Nile Agricultural Company (Agadi) in Sudan, complemented the zero-tillage system.
+The application of the system has led to an increase in the productivity of cotton, sunflowers and sorghum, as well as an expansion of the agricultural area, in addition to the implementation of topographic and contour maps.
+Furthermore, the controlled traffic system of farming has been applied using GPS and GIS, thereby contributing to a significant increase in the areas under cultivation.

-The AAAID has adopted and disseminated sustainable farming systems among small-scale farmers.
-Modern irrigation systems range from lateral move irrigation, axial irrigation and magnetic water, sprinkler and drip irrigation systems.
+AAAID has adopted and disseminated sustainable farming systems among small-scale farmers.
+Modern irrigation systems range from lateral move, magnetic water, sprinkler, drip irrigation and hydroflum irrigation systems.
 These have been introduced in areas where water is scarce or the soil faces drainage or salinity problems, while surface siphon irrigation systems are being used in areas where irrigation water is always available.

-The AAAID has established an integrated tissue culture laboratory in the Comoros to propagate varieties of plantains, which are considered the country’s staple food, as well as some varieties of potatoes and aromatic plants.
+AAAID has established an integrated tissue culture laboratory in the Comoros to propagate varieties of starchy banana (plantains), which is considered the main food in Comoros, as well as some varieties of potatoes and aromatic plants.
 Training courses are provided for graduates on tissue culture application.

-The AAAID has introduced various protected agriculture systems into its projects in a number of Arab countries including Sudan, Mauritania, the Comoros and Yemen (Qeeso and Maanoofa stations).
+AAAID has introduced various protected cultivation systems into its projects in a number of Arab countries including Sudan, Mauritania, Comoros and Yemen (Qeeso and Maanoofa stations - Socotra archipelago).
 The technology used in protected agriculture varies according to climatic conditions.
-In Sudan, for example, refrigerated greenhouses are used, while in the Comoros airtight plastic greenhouses are used for protection from the winds.
+In Sudan, for example, refrigerated greenhouses are used, while in Comoros airtight plastic greenhouses are used for protection from the winds.

-The AAAID has conducted research projects to benefit from solar power as a source of renewable energy in rural areas.
-This will transform traditional agricultural production into environmentally-friendly projects through the use of inexpensive and non-polluting renewable energy and the conservation of water resources and biosystems, using integrated irrigation systems powered by solar energy.
+AAAID has conducted an applied research projects to benefit from solar power as a renewable energy source in rural areas.
+This will transform traditional agricultural production into environmentally-friendly projects through the use of inexpensive and non-polluting renewable energy and the conservation of water resources and bio systems, using integrated irrigation systems powered by solar energy.